Target Field

 1. Transit police may stop you on the train and ask you to show them your ticket.
 If you don’t have one, you could be cited $35 for a first offense.

-2. When taking the light rail to Target Field, the transit police will be standing at the exit to the station, and they WILL demand that you show them a valid ticket for your ride.
+2. When taking the light rail to Target Field, transit police will be stationed at the station exit, and they will demand that you show them a valid ticket for your ride.
 If you can’t produce one, they will ticket you right then and there.
 This is essentially a guarantee: you cannot get away with riding the light rail for free to Target Field.

 So just because we’re “sorta” on the honor system around here, that’s not a reason to leave your honor at home.
 When using the light rail, buy your ticket, keep it with you, and be prepared to show it if asked.
 Aside from not getting fined and ending up with an unnecessary expense, and a bummer feeling to walk into the ballpark with, buy your ticket because that’s how we pay for an amazingly clean, efficient, and convenient light rail system around here.
 The light rail is cheap—but that doesn’t mean you should be!
-It’s less than $3 to ride the rail, so just pay for it!
+It’s just $.50 to $2.00 to ride the rail, so just pay for it!

 Taking the bus to Target Field